-Undergraduate students who attempt at least 12 credit hours graded on the A-F option and who earn a 3.4 GPA for either spring or fall semester will be included on the Dean's List for that term.
+Undergraduate students who attempt at least 12 credit hours with all credits graded on the A-F option and who earn a 3.4 GPA for either spring or fall semester will be included on the Dean's List for that term.
 The Deans' Lists are not compiled for summer sessions.
 Any notifications or certificates indicating inclusion on the Dean's List for a particular term are issued by the student's academic dean.

 Final examinations are held at the close of each term according to a schedule established by the university.
 An instructor may not change the date or time of a final exam without the approval of the dean of the college.
 Students may request permission from their college dean to reschedule a final exam if they have conflicting exams or if they have three final exams in 24 hours.
 Otherwise, permission to reschedule a final exam is granted by the dean only in very unusual circumstances.
-Deferred final exams may be authorized only by the student's academic dean or by the Office of Student Health Services.
+Deferred final exams may be authorized only by the student's academic dean or by the Schiffert Health Services.

 After a term is over, a re-examination in one course in which the final grade earned is C- or below may be authorized if the student was enrolled in the course during the final term of his or her senior year and if a satisfactory re-examination in the course will qualify the student for graduation.
 The student must make the re-examination request to the dean and must complete the exam as soon as possible after the first examination.

 For the student to be granted a re-examination, approval is required by the instructor, the student's department head, and the student's academic dean.
 In determining the validity of the student's request, consideration is given to class performance and completion of assigned work.
 The University Registrar provides verification of compliance with the requirements of this policy.

-University policy states that the assignment of a grade is the sole prerogative of the instructor of the class.
+As Per University policy, the assignment of a grade is the sole prerogative of the instructor of the class.
 It is incumbent on the instructor to establish the criteria for grading in the syllabus that is distributed at the beginning of the term.
 All grades are to be based on established grading criteria and not on personal conduct or opinions unrelated to academic standards.
-A student may not do extra work to raise his/her grade.
+An individual student may not do extra work to raise his/her grade.
 If a student feels that a grade has been calculated incorrectly or has been assigned in a prejudiced or capricious manner, the student should discuss the matter with the instructor.
 If discussion between the instructor and the student cannot resolve the issue, the student should appeal to the department/division head.
 In the unusual circumstance that resolution does not occur at the departmental/divisional level, the student may appeal to the college dean who will attempt to reconcile the matter by whatever mechanism seems most appropriate for that college and for that case.
 A grade appeal must be made by the student as soon as possible but no later than the end of the student's subsequent term of enrollment after the grade in question has been assigned.